Awards

 Time For a Drop

-While cautiously exploring an outlier tongue, we discovered a cave entrance as large as a barn door.
+As we carefully explored one of its glacier tongues, we came across the entrance to an ice cave almost as large as a barn door.
 The surreal glow of blue ice lured us in, but falling chunks reminded us not to test the melting giant.
 I stayed back to photograph it from the outside.

 Through a small hole in the ice wall, I found the perfect natural frame.
 A drop clung to its edge, frozen in time.
 That moment – just before the fall – held more tension and beauty than the drop itself.

 I hope this image evokes not only the wonder of glaciers, but also the urgency to protect our vanishing freshwater reserves.